 Black-throated Brilliant

-Common name: Black-throated Brilliant
+Black-throated Brilliant (Heliodoxa schreibersii)

 1. H. s. schreibersii (Black-throated)

-2. H. s whitelyana (Black-breasted)
+2. H. s. whitelyana (Black-breasted)

 Previous